Sacchan-VRC/SaccFlightAndVehicles/README.txt

 ViewScreenController object to effect.

 ViewScreenController.cs--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Find all AAMTargets that are planes, makes a list of them and positions a camera behind them.
+Find all AAMTargets that are planes, makes a list of them and positions a camera behind them if selected to watch.
 Runs EffectsController's Effects() function for the current plane if it's too far away and has therefore been disabled in EffectsController.

 AAM Targets Layer
 Layer to look for planes's AAMTarget on.